-How A Building Block Of Life Got Created In a Flash
+How A Building Block Of Life Got Created In A Flash

 "All life on Earth requires phosphorus, from the tiniest virus to the largest organisms," she notes.

-She thinks this team made a lot of reasonable guesses about whether or not lightning was important for making reactive phosphorus, but it's just hard to know, and it's clear that meteorites did deliver large amounts of the stuff.
+She thinks this team made a lot of reasonable guesses about whether lightning was important for making reactive phosphorus, but it's just hard to know and it's clear that meteorites did deliver large amounts of the stuff.

 Still, "the lightning strikes deliver more than they might have expected," says Hartnett.